awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **High priority stability enhancements**

-1. Fixed a bug related to logical replication whereby `wal` segments are not properly removed from storage\.
+1. Fixed a bug related to logical replication in which `wal` segments are not properly removed from storage\.
 This can result in storage bloat\.
 To monitor this, view the `TransactionLogDiskUsage` parameter\.

 1. Fixed multiple bugs, which cause Aurora to crash during prefetch operations on Btree indexes\.

-1. Fixed a bug whereby an Aurora restart might time out when logical replication is used\.
+1. Fixed a bug in which an Aurora restart might time out when logical replication is used\.

 1. Enhanced the validation checks performed on data blocks in the buffer cache\.
 This improves Aurora's detection of inconsistency\.